spydirbyte/spy-threat-hunt/README.md

 ```

 Data lives in `~/.spy-threat-hunt/iocs.db` by default.
 Override with the
-`SPYHUNT_DATA_DIR` env var if you want it somewhere else — useful if you're
+`SPYHUNT_DATA_DIR` env var if you want it somewhere else.
+Useful if you're
 running multiple engagements and want separate ledgers.

 ## Notes on the heuristics

-The classifier and ATT&CK tagging are both intentionally conservative —
+The classifier and ATT&CK tagging are both intentionally conservative:
 they're meant to prioritize your attention, not replace it.
 A domain
 flagged "suspicious" because it scored high on entropy isn't confirmed
 malicious, and a technique tag on a hash isn't a confirmed TTP.
 Treat both